 If you want to see the video that goes with the blog, click here.

 Here is the “Teaching Tips for Parents” section.
 Additional ideas to help you as you choose the best traditions for your holiday celebrations.

 Want to remember this post?
-Post these 45 of the best Christmas Traditions on your favorite Pinterest Board!
+Post, “45 of the Most Amazing Christmas Traditions in the World” to your favorite Pinterest Board!